Ketansuhaas/terminal-agent/README.md

-﻿# Shell Command Executor Agent with Strands
+﻿# Shell Command Executor Agent with Strands Agents SDK

 (This agent currently does not ask for permission to run a command-- Contributions are welcome.)